Sign up to get updates! You'll also receive a free copy of my ebook "26 cooking hacks that will make you a better chef at home"

 The octopus and squid were tender and not overcooked, the prawns were still juicy and the fish was soft.
 The homemade ketchup sauce was the highlight of the dish, tangy with crunchy bits of onions, we enjoyed that the most.
 The customer service and wait time ultimately made us rather disappointed, perhaps D’Grill will improve in time after getting more experience.

 If you enjoy craft beers, L’Chaim is where you should head to.
-The beers on tap all come from Archipelago Brewery, so you can enjoy good beers while having the chef’s daily special.
-L’Chaim doesn’t have a fixed menu, preferring instead to cook a daily special which the chef decides by picking what’s fresh from the markets.
+The beers on tap all come from Archipelago Brewery, so you can enjoy good beers to pair with equally tasty food.

-The shaved ice was fine and fluffy, with a hint of tanginess from the yoghurt which I loved.
+The shaved ice was fine and fluffy, with a hint of tanginess from the yoghurt.
 The condensed milk was served on the side, but I didn’t need it as the sweetness of the Oreo crumble and the banana slices were good enough for me.

-Some eateries are still facing early teething issues, but other than that, I feel that many of the eateries have great potential and I really enjoyed the food and the atmosphere there, especially knowing that I’m contributing to a good cause.
+Some eateries are still facing early teething issues, but other than that, I feel that many of them have great potential and I really enjoyed the food and the atmosphere there, especially knowing that I’m contributing to a good cause.

 Expected damage: $10-$30/pax